-- C. The solar zone needs to account for shading from obstructions that may impact the area required in 110.10(b)1B.
-When the Chief Building Official determines that conditions exist where excessive shading occurs and solar zones cannot be met, a performance equivalency approved by the Chief Building Official may be used as an alternative. - 4.
+- C. The solar zone shall account for shading from obstructions that impact the area required in 110.10(b)1B.
+When determined by the Chief Building Official that conditions exist where excessive shading occurs and solar zones cannot be met, the Building Official may approve a performance equivalency as an alternative. - 4.
 Structural Design Loads on Construction Documents.
 For areas of the roof designated as solar zone, the structural design loads for roof dead load and roof live load shall be clearly indicated on the construction documents.